 Compliance costs: $4,000/year estimated midpoint covering payroll service (~$1,200), incremental 1120-S prep (~$1,500), NJ CBT-100S minimum ($375-$1,500), NJ annual report ($75), and miscellaneous.
 Actual costs vary.

-Every client works directly with me, not a junior.
-I respond within 24 hours and can tell you whether S-Corp makes sense for your specific situation, including BAIT, QBI optimization, and NJ compliance costs.
+Monaco CPA can analyze whether S-Corp makes sense for your specific situation, including BAIT, QBI optimization, and NJ compliance costs.

 | Net Income | LLC Total Tax | S-Corp Total Tax | Annual Savings |